-- Is responsible for the ongoing operations of the Group. - Ensures development and implementation of the Group's strategy. - Recommends the business plan and budgets to the Board for consideration and approval. - Has a role and function formalised in a mandate.
+- Responsible for Group operations. - Ensures development and implementation of Group strategy. - Recommends the business plan and budgets to the Board for consideration and approval. - Has a role and function formalised in a mandate.

 The directors of Murray & Roberts Limited support the Group chief executive in: